dadakingwow/Odin-Landing-Page/README.md

 # Odin-Landing-Page

-In this project, I am gonna build a page with a combination of HTML and CSS skills I have learned.
+In this project, I am gonna build a page with HTML and CSS skills I have learned.